 The seat was won in 1975 by Ray Braithwaite of the National Country Party.
 Braithwaite served as a backbencher for 21 years, retiring at the 1996 election.

 Braithwaite was succeeded by De-Anne Kelly, also a National.
 Kelly was made a Parliamentary Secretary in October 2003, and was promoted to the junior ministry following the 2004 election.
 She was demoted back to a Parliamentary Secretary position in January 2006.

 Kelly lost the seat at the 2007 election in a shock upset when a 13% swing to the ALP overturned Kelly’s 10% margin and gave the seat to Mackay City Councillor James Bidgood.
 Bidgood didn’t run for re-election in 2010, and a 5% swing back to the Liberal National Party saw George Christensen win the seat.
-Christensen was re-elected in 2013 and 2016.
+Christensen has been re-elected three times.

 Booths have been divided into five areas.
 Dawson covers parts of four local government areas.
 Polling places in Townsville, Burdekin and Whitsunday have been grouped according to council area.
 About half of voters live in Mackay Regional Council area.
 These booths are split between those in the Mackay urban area and those in the remainder of the region.

 The LNP won a majority of the two-party-preferred vote in all five areas, ranging from 60.1% in urban Mackay to 72.6% in Burdekin.